sjbennett123/gloryforthefist/content/current_writeups/get_to_the_choppa/_index.md

     oog: Mod Shack - Mountain Giants monsters start out sleeping.
 The players can stealth in and take the shard of foereaver and leave if they choose or fight the Giants.
 If they grab the Shard and run, they can escape.
 If they engage they will receive the Magic Item Ring of the Champion from of the 5 Giants.
 This room is pays homage to the final fight where Faeolin Ironleaf fell fighting the True Giant.
     ig: Mausoleum HIDDEN ROOM
     flee_point: Mod Shack Door
-running_notes: This module will scale in its difficulty with how the players engage the Mausoleum itself. .
+running_notes: This module will scale in its difficulty with how the players engage the Mausoleum itself.
 Be careful with your PC group you pull for this about Floor 3 since the Black Unicorns have 3 Spellstrike Death’s and can deliver their 4 block as Magic.
+Kilgorn  is a player character played by
 magic_items:
   -
     name: Ring of the Champion